 In March 2020, when the Covid-19 health crisis forced a lockdown, Lisa cracked open a neglected set of gouache paints and got to work in her kitchen “studio”.
 The 365 “dailies” she created during the first year of the pandemic became a diary, reflecting internal thoughts and dreams, daily surroundings, the strange isolation that marked the year, and the larger political landscape.

-Lisa’s recent solo shows include: Art Ovation Studio Gallery, Mara Studio + Art Gallery, Cottonmouth Southern Soul Food Kitchen, Baobab Gallery, and a current solo show of paintings and prints at Saks Fifth Avenue, at UTC Mall, Sarasota.
+Lisa’s recent solo shows include: Saks Fifth Avenue Sarasota, Art Ovation Studio Gallery, Mara Studio + Art Gallery, Cottonmouth Southern Soul Food Kitchen, Baobab Gallery.
 Her work has been seen in group shows at ArtCenter Manatee, Art Center Sarasota, Mara Gallery, and Ad Hoc Collective.
 Her paintings can be found in private collections throughout the United States.

-Lisa works at Realize Bradenton and in her painting studio at Creative Liberties in Sarasota.
+Lisa's studio is at Creative Liberties Gaze Gallery at Arcos in Sarasota.
 She and her partner live and create in downtown Bradenton, FL.